 Our regular readers know that we been write a good bit about the microbiome.
-I wrote recently about how exercise can increase microbial diversity, while Jennifer put together a compelling piece on how gut bacteria can influence tumor growth.
+I wrote previously about how gut bacteria can influence tumor growth.

 It turns out that certain strains of bacteria can actually enhance cognitive ability while lowering the stress hormone cortisol.

 Dubbed “psychobiotics,” these probiotic strains could be part of the way we treat anxiety and depression in the future, as well as chronic conditions like IBS, which are tied to imbalances in the gut-brain axis.

 One of those strains, Bifidobacterium longum (B. Longum), is the focus of my post today.
 B. Longum is one of the leading probiotic strains associated with cognitive enhancement.

 As I noted in my tumor post, the science surrounding the microbiome is new and emerging, and as such, many of the studies have been performed on mice.

 However, the first study I want to focus on here looked at the impact of a specific strain of B. Longum (1714) on brain activity patterns, cognition, and the stress response in humans.
 The double blind and placebo controlled study appeared in the Journal of Translational Psychiatry.
 This wasn’t a probiotic blend, the authors only evaluated the impact of just this single strain of bacteria: B. Longum 1714.
 1